MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

-Multi-level clustering outputs several clusters of at least k records each.
-Assuming each cluster forms a multivariate Gaussian distribution, the mean ($\mu$) and covariance matrix ($\Sigma$) are computed for each cluster $c$.
-As shown in Fig. \ref{syngenerator}, $\mu\_DP$ and $\Sigma\_DP$ can be achieved by adding differentially private noise on $\mu$ and $\Sigma$.
-The privacy sanitizer adds noise on $\mu$ and $\Sigma$ to ensure the model satisfied differential privacy, and the generative model is built based on $\mu\_DP$ and $\Sigma\_DP$.
-Algorithm \ref{alg:MC-GEN} illustrates the process of adding DP noise on $\mu$ and $\Sigma$.
+Assuming each cluster forms a multivariate Gaussian distribution, the mean ($\mu_{i}$) and covariance matrix ($\Sigma_{i}$) are computed for each cluster $c_{i}$.
+To ensure differential privacy, the generative model is built based on $\mu_{i}\_DP$ and $\Sigma_{i}\_DP$ which are achieved by the privacy sanitizer, as shown in Fig. \ref{syngenerator}.
+The privacy sanitizer adds differentially private noise on $\mu_{i}$ and $\Sigma_{i}$.
+Algorithm \ref{alg:MC-GEN} illustrates the process of privacy sanitizer. $n_{mean}$ and $n_{covarM}$ denote the noise perturbation on mean and covariance matrix.

-The differentially private noise added on $\mu$ and $\Sigma$ suppose to be as little as possible to preserve the utility of synthetic data.
+The differentially private noise added on $\mu_{i}$ and $\Sigma_{i}$ suppose to be as little as possible to preserve the utility of synthetic data.
 It refers to the generative model captures the statistical information more precisely.
 Thus, it is very critical to investigate and control the noise variance introduced by privacy sanitizer.
-The following proof demonstrates the noise variance of MC-GEN.
+A contribution of MC-GEN is applying multi-level clustering reduces the overall noise introduced from differential privacy mechanism compared to sample level clustering.
+The following proof demonstrates the noise variance of multi-level clustering. \begin{thm} The noise variance introduced by multi-level clustering on mean vector $\mu$ is $\sum\limits_{m=1}^{m}\sum\limits_{j=1}^{j}\frac{\Delta IFS_{m}}{\lvert C_{j}^{m} \rvert \epsilon}d$. \end{thm}